lauren-m-johnson/My-Chronicles/README.md

 1. Create an edit profile feature.
 2. Add abilty for user to add their zodiac sign to recieve their daily horoscope through paid API.
+3. Allow user to customize their daily habits to what they would like to track.